Wetland Creation Project at Tommy Thompson Park

 Cell 2 will be capped with clean fill to physically and biologically isolate the contaminated sediment from the ecosystem, thereby improving water and sediment quality.
 A 9.3 hectare coastal hemi-marsh ecosystem will be created to restore fish and wildlife habitat to the cell.
 In-water, shoreline and riparian treatments will focus on providing a diversity of habitats to allow fish and wildlife species better reproductive, nursery, foraging and overwintering opportunities.

-The ecological value of TTP will continue to increase dramatically as the habitat communities mature, and as the lands are improved through new and continuing restoration projects.
+The ecological value of Tommy Thompson Park will continue to increase dramatically as the habitat communities mature, and as the lands are improved through new and continuing restoration projects.
 The conversion of the Cell 2 CDF to a 9.3 ha wetland complex provide long term conservation benefits and will further enhance the ecological value of the site as a biological centre of organization within Toronto.
 Additionally the site will provide Torontonians with increased recreational opportunities.
 Bird watching, nature appreciation and angling are all activities that will be encouraged at the restored Cell 2 wetland.

 The capping and wetland creation is scheduled to take 3 years to complete.
 Construction will begin late 2014 and should wrap up in winter 2017-18.